wizardsardine/liana/doc/API.md

 ### `updatelabels`

 Update the labels from a given map of key/value, with the labelled bitcoin addresses, txids and outpoints as keys and the label as value.
 If a label already exist for the given item, the new label overrides the previous one.
+If a `null` value is passed, the label is deleted.

 #### Request